ddennis/Typescript-browserify-npm/README.md

 ## How to use it
 What we need to do, is to tell Mr Typescript compiler about **party-people**.
-To do this we provide a .d.ts file which explains what the **party-people** or **npm module** brings to the party this is done by providing Mr. Typescript compiler a with a d.ts file also called a typings file, more details on that later.
+To do this we provide a .d.ts file which explains what the **party-people** or **npm module** brings to the party.
+The d.ts file is located in `typings\main\ambient\party-people\index.d.ts` we pass this file to the typescript compiler, more details on that in the Typings section.

+By providing Mr. Typescript compiler a with a d.ts file also called a typings file, he will very happy to see the **party-people** module

 ####The typescript definition file or d.ts
 We start by declaring our module name `party-people` which is usually the name of the folder in our node_modules.
-The node_modules is by default from where it will try to resolve our module.
+The node_modules is by default from where external non typescript modules will be resolved from.

     declare module 'party-people' {
         export class aretha{